 Emotional support animals provide comfort and a sense of security to those that might suffer from emotional illness or disabilities.
 They allow the individual not to feel so alone or deal with stressful situations more easily.
 There are many individuals who might benefit from an emotional support animal.

 These individuals can be someone who suffers from any type of illness or disability that might make them feel different from other people, cause them to have stress about normal day-to-day situations, or someone how might have PTSD and need comfort when experiencing an episode.
 For some, emotional support, animals are just as important as service animals.

 Why You Should Register Your Animal With USSA

 It is important to always have your registration current and on you at all times, just in case.
 Not all states have the same laws when it comes to emotional support animals, and having your registration makes sure that even when you are traveling your animal will be protected, and there is no risk of you having to experience any inconvenience due to lack of paperwork.

 USSA makes registration very simple.
 All you have to do is fill out a simple form and answer a few questions.
 Then you will receive your registration and be able to start enjoying the protection provided to you by your state and federal law.
-USSA also provides a place to receive a doctors note if this is needed for any travel purposes.
+USSA also provides a place to receive a doctor’s note if this is needed.
 USSA can take care of all your emotional support and service animal needs.